 Students may enroll their spouse/same sex domestic partner and/or unmarried dependent children (under age 19) in HUSHP.
 Enrollment and renewal for dependents is not automatic.
-Dependents must be enrolled by September 30, 2020 for the fall term, and February 28, 2021 for the spring term.
 Rates, enrollment forms, and deadlines are available at http://hushp.harvard.edu.

-PAGE 9: HGSE GRADING SYSTEM
+\\PAGE 9: HGSE GRADING SYSTEM\\